 Westminster Choir College is the only college in the world that focuses its program around a student’s choral experiences.
 Unique to this experience is students singing with their class for two years to not only build their artistry but to strengthen their sense of community and what it is to sing together.
 This vision was the core value of the institution’s founder, John Finley Williamson.
 Westminster Schola Cantorum is also the only curricular choir that annually tours in the spring.
 All students in this ensemble study with Westminster’s acclaimed voice faculty, the largest voice faculty in the world.
 In their second year of study, students may audition for Westminster’s small ensembles: Westminster Choir, Westminster Williamson Voices, Westminster Kantorei, Westminster Jubilee Singers and Westminster Concert Handbell Choir.
 Many of the singers in Schola Cantorum are also members of those ensembles.

 In past seasons, the choir has performed major works in the choral repertoire: Britten’s St. Nicolas, Duruflé’s Requiem, Poulenc’s Gloria, Lauridsen’s Lux Aeterna, Stravinsky’s Symphony of Psalms and Rachmanioff’s The Bells.
-In addition to its fall concert and spring tour to Pennsylvania and North Carolina, the choir is one of the Westminster ensembles featured in the college’s popular Evening of Readings and Carols, which will be presented in December.
+In addition to its fall concert and spring tour, the choir is one of the Westminster ensembles featured in the college’s popular Evening of Readings and Carols, which is presented in Princeton in December.